gushakov/reactor-compare/README.md

     <artifactId>httpclient</artifactId>
 </dependency>
 ````
-Notice that I'm using the standard [HttpClient](https://hc.apache.org/httpcomponents-client-ga/) since for this kind of work
+Notice that I'm using standard [HttpClient](https://hc.apache.org/httpcomponents-client-ga/) to manage a pool of HTTP connections.
-one would certainly need an HTTP client capable of managing a pool of connections.

 Controller: